mateim4/Archer/.github/instructions/LCMDesigner_Code_Instructions_Generic.instructions.md

 1. Use existing design system components if available
 2. Follow established patterns from other views
 3. Maintain FLUENT UI 2 and glassmorphic aesthetics
+4. Use design tokens for all styling and never local overrides or hardcoded values - unless explicitly asked to do so

 ### Error Prevention
 - Always use absolute paths for file operations